Checking out a previous version¶

 master is pointing.
 If there is a commit, the tip of the branch changes and

 HEAD changes automatically.

 HEAD is pointing to a commit directly, it is said to be in a detached state.
-You should not make commits in that state, because they will not be added to the tip of you current branch.
+You should not make commits in that state, as they will not be added to the tip of your current branch.

-If what you want to do is to revert to a previous snapshot of the current branch and start working from there, then you should use the command
+If what you want to revert to a previous snapshot of the current branch and start working from there, you should use the

 reset command will move the tip of the current branch (the

-master reference in this case) back to an specified commit, and
+master referenced in this case) back to the specified commit and

-HEAD will move along.
+HEAD will follow along.
 Now you can start your work, which will be added on top of the commit to which you have reset the branch.

 To reset to the commit 5 commits ago, use the following: